corbindavenport/nexus-tools/README.md

 bash <(curl -s https://raw.githubusercontent.com/corbindavenport/nexus-tools/dev/uninstall.sh)
 ```

-Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the terminal.
+Once Nexus Tools is finished, you can run `adb`, `fastboot`, and other commands straight from the terminal (you may need to open a new terminal window for changes to take effect).
 To update, just run the installer again.

 [XDA thread for Nexus Tools](http://forum.xda-developers.com/general/general/tool-nexus-tools-2-8-featured-xda-t3258661)